 Find my full London street art guide here:

 10 Best Places to See Street Art in London

-Is street art in London illegal?
+Is street art in London legal or illegal?

 Nowadays, street artists are even commissioned to create art for shops, galleries, media companies, organisations as the BBC and many more.
 I am very pleased to see this happen as many works look so stunning that I do feel that the creators should be recognised as true artists.
 When you see the photos of some of the works in this blog entry, you will see that these are indeed real street ART and much more than graffiti.

 Brick Lane graffiti tour

 Here is just a small selection of photos taken on my graffiti tour.
 If you’re interested in more street art articles featuring artworks, interviews and background information on street artists, then check out my street art archive.
 And if you’re Dutch, you might want to join my guided tour of Shoreditch.

 Shoreditch is famous for its abundant street art by world-famous artists, but this fascinating London neighbourhood has so much more to offer.
 Find some insider tips here:

 10 Unique Things to See in Shoreditch

 ROA is one of the highly respected street artists.
 He’s from Ghent, Belgium and famous for his (usually alive) bigger than life black & white animals.